globalw/ragflow/docs/guides/manage_files.md

 #  Manage files

-Knowledge base, hallucination-free chat, and file management are the three pillars of RAGFlow.
-RAGFlow's file management allows you to upload files individually or in bulk.
+Knowledge base, hallucination-free chat, and file management are the three pillars of Tessi ai..
+Tessi ai.'s file management allows you to upload files individually or in bulk.
 You can then link an uploaded file to multiple target knowledge bases.
 This guide showcases some basic usages of the file management feature.

 ## Create folder

-RAGFlow's file management allows you to establish your file system with nested folder structures.
-To create a folder in the root directory of RAGFlow:
+Tessi ai.'s file management allows you to establish your file system with nested folder structures.
+To create a folder in the root directory of Tessi ai.:

 ![create new folder](https://github.com/infiniflow/ragflow/assets/93570324/3a37a5f4-43a6-426d-a62a-e5cd2ff7a533)

-> Each knowledge base in RAGFlow has a corresponding folder under the **root/.knowledgebase** directory.
+> Each knowledge base in Tessi ai. has a corresponding folder under the **root/.knowledgebase** directory.
 You are not allowed to create a subfolder within it.

 ## Upload file

-RAGFlow's file management supports file uploads from your local machine, allowing both individual and bulk uploads:
+Tessi ai.'s file management supports file uploads from your local machine, allowing both individual and bulk uploads:

 ![upload file](https://github.com/infiniflow/ragflow/assets/93570324/5d7ded14-ce2b-4703-8567-9356a978f45c)